 Having separated from Africa about 65 million years ago, Madagascar was to left to its own devices to evolve and as a result, over 80% of the wildlife is endemic.
-You won’t find any of the big game, such as elephant, lion, buffalo or hippo, but their replacements are even cuter, and a lot less dangerous!
+You won’t find any of the big game, such as elephant, lion, buffalo or hippo, but their replacements are even cuter!
 Curious little insects roam the forest floor, some brightly coloured, others with hundreds of legs scuttling beneath them as their bodies ripple from head to toe.
-Butterflies can be as big as your hand and you may be able to hold the adorable, laid back looking chameleons whose independently swivelling eyes are sure to endear – varying in size, some as small as a fingernail!
+Butterflies can be as big as your hand and you may be able to spot the adorable, laid back looking chameleons whose independently swivelling eyes are sure to endear – varying in size, some as small as a fingernail!
 Of course, the tree dwelling lemurs are the main attraction for most Madagascar family safari goers, and in some parts they have become habituated to humans.
 This means you can experience some wonderfully close encounters with these cute creatures and children won’t get impatient looking for them.
 The wonderful Sifakas are a sure-fire hit, also known as ‘dancing lemurs’ for their vibrant mode of transport across the forest floor on two legs, they elegantly make their way between trees in a way that is endlessly entertaining.
 In short, the variety of Madagascar wildlife provides a truly unique way to enjoy any family safari.

 The Malagasy people are renowned for their friendliness and will always do their best to keep children involved as much as possible.
 The guiding is fantastic and done on a private basis, allowing your children to bond with your personal guide, making a friend for life and they will always do their utmost to ensure you see what you want to see, whether it be ring-tailed lemurs or leaf-tailed geckos.